rlmic/literate-economic-analysis/README.md

 ### 2.4.
 [Stata](https://www.stata.com/install-guide/)

-Adquire your Stata license and install it your computer.
+Acquire your Stata license and install it your computer.
 Stata's website is comprehensive in terms of the steps needed to install Stata.

 <a name="setup"></a>
 ## 3. Setup Instructions